-This cosy cottage lies in the village of Bouth, noted for and adjoining one of Cumbria’s best pubs, The White Hart Inn.
+This cosy cottage lies in the village of Bouth, noted for one of Cumbria's best pubs, The White Hart Inn.
 The location makes for easy exploration of the southern lakes and, to the south, Cartmel Village and the rolling meadows of the peninsulas and the south lakes coast.

-The cottage lies at the heart of Bouth village, adjoining the pub, overlooking the little village green with its children’s play area.
-The cottage owner and landlord of the White Hart Inn offers his guests a complimentary pint to convivially kick start their hoilday.
+The cottage lies at the heart of Bouth village, adjoining the pub, overlooking the little village green with its children's play area.
+The cottage owner and landlord of the White Hart Inn offers his guests a complimentary pint to convivially kick start their holiday.

 From the side entrance you step into the kitchen with its dining room area.
 Well equipped, you have a log-burning stove to add a little romance and atmosphere to the evening.

 The sitting room is cosy, with an armchair and sofa set around another log-burner, perfect to curl up with a good book or take in a movie.

 The rear hall area beyond the sitting room provides a laundry and cloakroom area, with the under stairs space a great favourite for dogs to curl up after a long day out.